 God gives wisdom to the wise, and having wisdom makes wise decisions.
-When we talk about wisdom, we always remember the story of King Solomon; the wisest and wealthiest man ever lived.
-In a dream, God asked King Solomon what gift he would like to have.
-The question seems to be whatever he wanted and there was no limit the way he was asked.
-Solomon had a choice of many kinds, long life, more wealth, a healthy body, fame and he could have had asked for anything and he can have it.
+When discussing wisdom, we always remember the story of King Solomon, the wisest and wealthiest man.
+In a dream, God asked King Solomon what gift he wanted.
+The question seemed to be whatever he wanted, and there was no limit to how he was asked.
+Solomon had a choice of many kinds: long life, more wealth, a healthy body, and fame.
+He could have asked for anything, and he could have it.

-However, King Solomon chose to get wisdom that he can use in making a good, fair, and balance decisions among his people.
-God gave him the wisdom with knowledge and understanding.
-Every day, each one of us would like to make a decision, and there are options to choose from.
-We can choose the food we want to eat; clothes we want to wear; and many other things to choose and decisions to make. like buying a house, asking the boss for promotion, big and small things that would need to give some thoughts before rendering an action.
+However, King Solomon chose to get wisdom that he could use to make good, fair, and balanced decisions among his people.
+God gave him wisdom, knowledge, and understanding.
+Every day, we would like to decide, and there are options.
+We can choose the food we want to eat, clothes we want to wear, and many other things to choose from and decisions to make like buying a house, asking the boss for a promotion, big and small things that would need to give some thought before rendering an action.

-Every time we face a decision-making situation, we need to consult the Holy Spirit for a proper approach in dealing with the decision, but how we should do that?
-We should consult the Bible for guidance and it might surprise you finding the right answers are there.
-What should we do when the Bible doesn’t seems to have an answer?
-We must have faith and trust that answers could be through signs and wonders.
+Every time we face a decision-making situation, we must consult the Holy Spirit for a proper approach to dealing with the decision, but how should we do that?
+We should consult the Bible for guidance, and it might surprise you to find the correct answers are there.
+What should we do when the Bible doesn’t seem to have an answer?
+We must trust that answers could be through signs and wonders.
 Do you believe it?

-When you lack wisdom you may also lack knowledge and understanding, and eventually, having lack of communication with the one true God.
-When you submit first all your decisions to Him that gives wisdom, you can just sit back and relax and patiently wait for God’s timing.
-If it is about prosperity then you also need to work for it.
-Money doesn’t grow on trees but from hard work combined with faith and trust will produce fortune.
+When you lack wisdom, you may also lack knowledge and understanding and, eventually, lack communication with the true God.
+When you submit all your decisions to Him that give wisdom, you can sit back and relax and patiently wait for God’s timing.
+If it is about prosperity, you must work for it.
+Money doesn’t grow on trees; hard work combined with faith and trust will produce a fortune.

 If your wisdom comes from God, you should not be short of knowledge and understanding Proverbs 2:6.
 “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.”
 James 1:5.

-Faith and trust work together, but sometimes when distraction comes your way, you lose focus with the one that will make your path straight.
-We always have to bear in mind whatever we are doing; we must do it all for the glory of God and distraction will not be on your way not even close.
+Faith and trust work together, but sometimes, when distraction comes your way, you lose focus on the one that will make your path straight.
+We always have to bear in mind whatever we are doing, we must do it all for the glory of God, and distraction will not be on our way, not even close.
 When we are in authority to make decisions, we have to make sure that it favors whom God gives the favor.
-Either to the rich with full of knowledge that never misses giving tithes or to the poor that is still a babe and no capacity to give.
+Either the rich with the knowledge that never misses giving tithes or the poor, who are still babe and cannot give.

 “Where there is no guidance, a people fall, but in an abundance of counselors, there is safety.”
 Proverbs 11:14

-We make decisions without considering the situations because of experience could not always be a good thing.
-The Bible told us to listen first before making a decision.
+We make decisions without considering the situation because experience cannot always be good.
+The Bible tells us to listen first before making a decision.
 This means we are in submission to the word of God.
-Righteous living bear fruit of righteousness, a tree of life will not bear fruit of death; a mango tree cannot bear a peach, goodness is to godlikeness.
-As Proverbs states, the fruit of the righteous is a tree of life and he who is wise wins the souls Proverbs 11:30.
+Righteous living bears fruit of righteousness; a tree of life will not bear fruit of death; a mango tree cannot bear a peach; goodness is to godlikeness.
+Proverbs states that the fruit of the righteous is a tree of life, and he who is wise wins the souls Proverbs 11:30.

-Let us humble ourselves and submit to Him all our daily decisions and we will never be wrong.
+Let us humble ourselves and submit to Him all our daily decisions; we will never be wrong.

 To God be the glory.